Burt-Stark Mansion

 The Burt-Stark Mansion, also known as Armistead Burt House, in Abbeville, South Carolina was the site of the last Council of War of cabinet members of the Confederate government.
-On May 2, 1865, Jefferson Davis, hoping to continue the struggle, met unanimous opposition, and realized the Confederate independence cause was lost.
+On May 2, 1865, Jefferson Davis, hoping to continue the struggle, met unanimous opposition and realized the Confederate independence cause was lost.

-It was declared a National Historic Landmark in 1992, specifically for being where Jefferson Davis had his last council of war.
+It was declared a National Historic Landmark in 1992 for being where Davis had his last council of war.